Crowded teeth: what causes crowding?

 What causes crowded teeth?

-Crowded teeth are usually caused by the lack of space in the denture, but not only, since the origin may vary.
+A lack of space in the jaw is the main cause of crowding, but there are other causes too.
 Some of the most frequent causes of overcrowded teeth are:

 It can also occur as a result of a premature loss of baby teeth.
 The permanent teeth are not yet ready to come in, which gives the adjoining teeth time to move.

-Before finding a solution for the dental overcrowding, the degree of complexity of the case being treated must first be assessed in order to offer an effective and adequate solution.
+Before finding a solution for the overcrowding, an orthodontist has to make an assessment of the case.
+They can then understand the complexity of the case, in order to offer an effective and adequate solution.

-During your first visit with your orthodontist, your orthodontist will be able to tell you if you suffer from mild, moderate or severe crowding, after an intraoral X-ray, a detailed dental study and a 3D scan.
+During your first visit with your orthodontist, they'll be able to tell you if you suffer from mild, moderate or severe crowding.
+The diagnosis usually involves:

 Mild teeth crowding